andrewjahn/AndysBrainBook/docs/MRIcroGL/MRIcroGL_1_Download.rst

 .. figure:: 01_MRIcroGL_Applications.png

 Double-click on the MRIcroGL icon to open the program.
-By default, the template brain spm152 is displayed in three orthogonal views: Coronal, Sagittal, and Axial.
+Click on ``File -> Open Standard -> spm152``, and you will see the brain in three orthogonal views: Coronal, Sagittal, and Axial.

 .. figure:: 01_MRIcroGL_spm152.png